Kurisu-Null/PassableLeaves/README.md

 - fall through when keybinding is pressed
 - disable fov change when in leaves
 - enable hide name tag when in leaves
+- How high is the change that projectiles will get stuck in leaves
+- Allow to hit with a weapon through leaves

 If you have any feedback, suggestions or wishes let me know via github issues.